• Ensure that you have signed up as a “Bidding” user on the FrontierLandAuctions.com website.

 1. Standard Closing Timeline

-On AgThings real estate sales, the Seller usually allows 45 days from the auction close for the land transfer to be completed and registered at Alberta Land Titles.
+Seller usually allows 45 days from the auction close for the land transfer to be completed and registered at Alberta Land Titles.
+The 45-day closing may be adjusted to coincide with business days, holidays etc.

 During this time: